The Organized Crime and Corruption Reporting Project (OCCRP) publishes dozens of juicy stories every year.

 Pearce has been studying the patterns of pro-government posts on Twitter regarding a recent protest in Baku and how those posts intersected with the campaigns against Ismayilova.
 She found that many of the tweets came from recently created accounts that had very few contacts on Twitter and had posted very few tweets in the past.

-In her analyses of these patterns on Twitter, Pearce said she believes it is likely the messages were either sent by one person logging into multiple accounts or that an automated program was connected to multiple accounts.
+of these patterns on Twitter, Pearce said she believes it is likely the messages were either sent by one person logging into multiple accounts or that an automated program was connected to multiple accounts.

 "Most of the evidence points to some sort of organized campaign to use Twitter accounts to post the same message over and over again," she says.
 "And if there are actual real people behind those accounts, I can't tell."